-Requiring ministerial education, training, or other credentials as a criterion for "minister" status would invite discrimination against minority faiths, religions with non-hierarchical polities, and faiths that use schools to sustain their beliefs.
+Requiring ministerial education, training, or other credentials as a criterion for "minister" status would invite discrimination against minority faiths, religions with non-hierarchical polities, and faiths that use schools to teach and sustain their beliefs.

 The concurrences in Hosanna-Tabor explain how formal requirements discriminate against religions with structures that do not fit the formalities.
 As Justices Alito and Kagan noted, "it would be a mistake if the term 'minister' or the concept of ordination were viewed as central to the important issue of religious autonomy."
 565 U.S. at 198.
-Such criteria would disadvantage faiths that do "not employ the term 'minister," that "eschew the concept of formal ordination," or that (like Quakers, for example) "consider the ministry to consist of all or a very large percentage of their members."
-Id. at 202.4
+Such criteria would disadvantage faiths that do "not employ the term 'minister,'" that "eschew the concept of formal ordination," or that (like Quakers, for example) "consider the ministry to consist of all or a very large percentage of their members."
+Id. at 202.4 the type of training that a secular court deems suitable for "ministers" is likely to disqualify schoolteachers, even those with important religious functions-as it did in these cases.

-The Ninth Circuit's approach also discriminates against religious groups that rely heavily on educators and schools to "transmi[t] the[ir] faith to the next generation" (Hosanna-Tabor, 565 U.S. at 192).
-But requiring the type of training that a secular court deems suitable for "ministers" is likely to disqualify school teachers, even those with important religious functions-as it did in this case.
+The court of appeals' approach also discriminates against religious groups that rely heavily on educators and schools to "transmi[t] the[ir] faith to the next generation" (Hosanna-Tabor, 565 U.S. at 192).
+Requiring